Gautefall: Culture

 Gautefall Fjellkyrkje ("Gautefall mountain church") was established in 1997.
 It is centrally located near the ski center and is visible from the county road Gautefallvegen.
-It was established under Bamble prosti in 1997 but was expanded and completed in 2010, and consecrated on June 20, 2010, by bishop Olav Skjævesland.
+It was established under Bamble prosti in 1997 but was expanded and completed in 2010, and consecrated on 20 June 2010, by bishop Olav Skjevesland.
 It is also used overnight as a camp for youth getting confirmed and other youth groups.
 It has two additional cabins at its disposal - Olavsbu and Stulsbu.
 Together they have accommodation for up to fifty people.

 The Sputnik Festival was previously annually held at Gautefall for over fifteen consecutive years.
 The festival drew entertainers such as Sven O. Høiby, Cowboy-Laila, and Knut Storbukås.
 Sputnik, a Norwegian country music singer from neighboring Bostrak, began his career at the hotel in Gautefall.
 The Sputnik Museum is located in adjacent Bostrak.